Steadily moving semi-infinite fracture in plane poroelasticity: Boundary integral equations for steadily moving fractures

 where the kernel $\sigma_{xy1}^{em}(x)$ (given by Eq.~\eqref{eq:sigma_em_1}) describes the shear stress produced by a unit ($b_1 = 1$) slip steadily moving edge dislocation.
 We should note that a slip edge dislocation does not contribute to the normal stress and the pore fluid pressure on the fracture surfaces (see Eq.~\eqref{eq:sigma_em_1}).

 We also need to account for the impact of fluid exchange between the fracture and the surrounding permeable porous solid.
 This process is quantified by the fluid exchange rate $g(x)$ along the fracture, where a positive value corresponds to leak-off (fluid leaving the fracture) and a negative value to leak-in (fluid entering the fracture).
-Following \citep{cheng1998singular, Kova10, Chen16}, we introduce the fluid displacement function $v(x)$ also denoted as the cumulative fluid exchange rate, which is related to the fluid exchange rate as:
+Following \citep{cheng1998singular, Kova10, Chen16}, we introduce the fluid displacement function $v(x)$, which is related to the fluid exchange rate as:

-By representing the hydraulic fracture as a continuous distribution of fluid sources and applying the principle of superposition, the contribution of the fluid sources to the normal stress and the pore fluid pressure on the fracture surfaces can be expressed as:
+By representing the fracture as a continuous distribution of fluid sources and applying the principle of superposition, the contribution of the fluid sources to the normal stress and the pore fluid pressure on the fracture surfaces can be expressed as:

 where the kernels $\sigma_{yy}^{sm}(x)$, $p^{sm}(x)$ (given by Eqs.~\eqref{eq:sigma_sm}, \eqref{eq:p_sm}, respectively) correspond to the normal stress and the pore fluid pressure induced by a unit ($g = 1$) steadily moving fluid source.
 One can note that a fluid source does not induce any shear stress on the fracture surfaces (see Eq.~\eqref{eq:sigma_sm}).